-Roy Del Ruth directed several pre-code favorites: the first The Maltese Falcon (1931); James Cagney in Blonde Crazy (1931), Taxi!
-(1932) and Lady Killer (1933); under celebrated Lee Tracy in one of his best, Blessed Event (1932); and Immortal Ephemera favorite Warren William in Beauty and the Boss (1932), Employees' Entrance (1933), The Mind Reader (1933), and Upperworld (1934).
-Not a mainstream classic amongst the bunch, but each a fast paced little film populated by slick talking characters who keep us fans coming back time and again for further viewing.
-That's kind of the mark of Del Ruth's career, one which began in silent film and stretched for forty years yet doesn't really have a signature film attached to keep his name remembered.
+Roy Del Ruth directed several pre-Code favorites: the first The Maltese Falcon (1931); James Cagney in Blonde Crazy (1931), Taxi!
+(1932) and Lady Killer (1933); underappreciated Lee Tracy in one of his best, Blessed Event (1932); and my own favorite of the era, Warren William, in Beauty and the Boss (1932), Employees' Entrance (1933), The Mind Reader (1933), and Upperworld (1934).
+Not a mainstream classic amongst the bunch, but each a fast paced little film populated by slick-talking characters who keep us fans coming back time and again for further viewing.
+That's kind of the mark of Del Ruth's career, one which began in silent film and stretched for forty years, yet doesn't really have a signature film attached to keep his name remembered.
 Red Light is later, but it fits right in with the best of the bunch for Roy Del Ruth.

 Luckily I'd had it recording as it aired that night so I was able to watch the entire movie in one sitting tonight.
 The basic story reduced to a single paragraph is as follows: Nick Cherney (Burr) is locked up for embezzling from Johnny Torno's (Raft) freight company and still stewing over it in conversation with fellow inmate Rocky (Harry Morgan).
 Both are soon out on the streets.
 Meanwhile Johnny welcomes his brother Jess (Arthur Franz), an army chaplain, home from duty.
 Jess is quickly shot and killed though manages to survive just long enough for Johnny to arrive and ask who did it.
 With his last gasp Jess tells him, "Bible."
 Johnny keeps this info from MacLane's Detective Strecker and tries to figure out for himself what Jess had meant by steering him towards the Bible.
 Along the way he runs into Carla (Mayo), who he also puts to work on solving his mystery.
 The bulk of the movie is Johnny connecting the dots from Jess' murder to the mystery of his last words.